-Contractual Commitments-We have agreements with airborne equipment vendors under which we have remaining commitments to purchase \$14.2 million in satellite based systems and development services as of December 31, 2014.
-Such commitments will become payable as we receive the equipment and are provided the development services.
+Contractual Commitments-We have agreements with various vendors under which we have remaining commitments to purchase \$21.3 million in satellite based systems, certification, or development services as of December 31, 2015.
+Such commitments will become payable as we receive the equipment, certification, or are provided the development services.

 We have agreements with vendors to provide us with transponder and teleport satellite services.
-These agreements vary in length and amount and commit us to purchase transponder and teleport satellite services totaling approximately \$33.5 million in 2015, \$33.3 million in 2016, \$31.8 million in 2017, \$15.2 million in 2018 and an amount less than \$0.1 million in 2019.
+These agreements vary in length and amount and commit us to purchase transponder and teleport satellite services totaling approximately \$37.4 million in 2016, \$35.9 million in 2017, \$17.4 million in 2018, and an amount less than \$0.1 million in 2019.